-According to the National Heart, Lung, and Blood Institute, about five to 15 percent of Americans with RLS have a family member who also has it.
-There is no specific test for RLS.
+According to the National Heart, Lung, and Blood Institute, about 5 to 15 percent of Americans with RLS have a family member who also has it.
+There’s no specific test for RLS.
 Diagnosis is based on symptoms, a physical exam, and elimination of other potential conditions.

-RLS is not just an adult condition—children get it, too.
-The Restless Leg Foundation (RLF) reports that approximately 1.5 million children and teens in the U.S. have RLS.
-When symptoms appear in childhood, there is often a familial link.
+RLS is not just an adult condition — children get it, too.
+The Restless Leg Foundation (RLF) reports that approximately 1.5 million children and teens in the United States have RLS.
+When symptoms appear in childhood, there’s often a familial link.
 A parent has a 50/50 chance of passing the RLS trait on to their children, according to RLF.

 Symptoms in children are the same as in adults.
-These symptoms may lead to sleeping difficulties that can easily be misinterpreted as a behavioral problem.
+These symptoms can lead to sleeping difficulties that can easily be misinterpreted as a behavioral problem.

-According to the National Heart, Lung, and Blood Institute, research indicates that lack of iron or faulty use of iron may trigger RLS.
-Our brains require iron to help produce dopamine, a chemical that helps the brain control movements.
-Some conditions can affect how our bodies use iron.
-Among them are Parkinson’s disease, diabetes, rheumatoid arthritis, and kidney failure.
-Pregnancy may also cause iron deficiency (anemia).
+According to the National Heart, Lung, and Blood Institute, research indicates that a lack of iron may trigger RLS.
+Our brains require iron to help produce dopamine, a chemical that helps the brain control movement.
+Some conditions can affect how our bodies use iron, including:

-Some medications can trigger RLS, including medications to prevent nausea and dizziness.
-Cold and allergy medications containing antihistamines and calcium channel blockers may also cause RLS.
-So can antidepressants and antipsychotics.
+Some medications can trigger RLS, including ones that prevent nausea and dizziness.
+Cold and allergy medications containing antihistamines, calcium channel blockers, and antidepressants and antipsychotics can also cause RLS.
 In most cases, symptoms go away when you stop taking the medication.
-If you’re taking prescription medication, don’t stop taking it until you speak to your doctor before you stop taking any medications.
+Be sure to speak to your doctor before you stop taking any medications.

 Other substances, like tobacco and alcohol, can cause RLS or intensify symptoms.
 Try to avoid them to better manage the condition.

-Sometimes, RLS is more than RLS.
-It can be a symptom of another medical condition.
-In these cases, it is called secondary RLS.
-For example, nerve damage to the legs can cause RLS.
-Nerve damage can be the result of an injury, and it can also be a side effect of diabetes.
-Other diseases associated with RLS include end-stage renal disease, rheumatoid arthritis, Parkinson’s disease, and attention-deficit hyperactivity disorder (ADHD).
+Sometimes RLS is a symptom of another medical condition.
+This is called secondary RLS.
+For example, nerve damage to the legs can cause RLS and is the result of an injury.
+Other diseases associated with RLS include:

-Anyone can develop RLS, but it is diagnosed more frequently in women than in men.
-Although people with a family history of RLS tend to get it early on, in general, risk increases with age.
+Anyone can develop RLS, but it’s diagnosed more frequently in women than in men.
+Although people with a family history of RLS tend to get it early on, risk generally increases with age.
 Most people are diagnosed in midlife.
-People with Northern European ancestors are more likely to have RLS than people of any other race or ethnicity.
+People with Northern European ancestry are more likely to develop it than people of any other race or ethnicity.

-Unless the cause is pregnancy, medication, or a diagnosed medical condition, doctors can’t always pinpoint the RLS trigger.
-Still, there are some medications and other remedies that may be able to help ease your symptoms so you can get a good night’s sleep.
+Unless the cause is pregnancy, medication, or a diagnosed medical condition, your doctor may not be able to pinpoint the cause of your RLS.
+But there are medications and other remedies that can help ease your symptoms so you can get a good night’s sleep.